The legals are straightforward, and shouldn't stop any one from going on or hosting a placement

 A Health & Safety policy explains how the employer manages health and safety in their business.
 It should lay out who does what, when and how.

-Just to get the two things straight in your head: a Risk Assessment forms part of a Health & Safety Policy, but the policy should cover other things as well, for example it should make clear who has overall responsibility for health and safety, and who has day-to-day responsibility for different things (this will be clearer if you look at our downloadable template below).
+Just to get the two things straight in your head: a Risk Assessment forms part of a Health & Safety Policy, but the H&S policy should cover other things as well, for example it should make clear who has overall responsibility for health and safety, and who has day-to-day responsibility for different things (this will be clearer if you look at our downloadable template below).

 The employer might want to explicitly detail how health and safety will be managed on work experience placements, for example laying down the rules of what a student can do during a placement, explaining who will be responsible for them from a health and safety perspective, and covering logistics like the policy of doing a health and safety briefing with students on their first day.